505-NN-505/CP-The_PennyRoyal_vault/Math/Number Theory/README.md

 ## Number of Divisors
 - The number of factors of a number n is $$\tau(n) = \Pi_{i = 1}^k(\alpha_i + 1)$$
 - Because for each prime $p_i$, there are $\alpha + 1$ ways to choose how many times it appears in the divisors.
-- Only the square numbers have odd number of divisors.
+- Only the square numbers have the odd number of divisors.
 - **Upper bound** of the number of divisors of a number $n$ is: $$\tau(n) \approx 2\sqrt[3]{n}$$
-- All the values of $\tau$ upto $n$ can be preprocessed with the idea of sieve.
+- All the values of $\tau$ up to $n$ can be preprocessed with the idea of sieve.

 ## Sum of Divisors
 - The sum of factors of 24 is $\Rightarrow$ 1 + 2 + 3 + 4 + 6 + 8 + 12 + 24